saltyorg/docs/docs/reference/guides/oidc.md

 # IDP/OIDC Configuration

+## Basic Configuration

+We will be using [Immich](../../sandbox/apps/immich.md) as an example application to configure Authentik as an IDP (Identity Provider) or OIDC (OpenID Connect) provider.

 To configure Authentik as an IDP (Identity Provider) or OIDC (OpenID Connect) provider, follow these steps:

 Click on the `Admin Interface` button in the top right corner.